Sunday School Lesson: An Angel Appears to Mary

 Ask:

-• What’s the first thing you might think if you saw an angel?
-(I’d be scared; I would wonder if it was a dream.)
+- What’s the first thing you might think if you saw an angel?

 Place the Bible under a different chair and play another round.
-Have the student identified as the reader read Luke 1:30-33 aloud.
+Repeat the process for identifying a willing reader, and invite them to read Luke 1:30-33 aloud.
 Then ask the class:

-• How do you think Mary might have felt after hearing the angel’s message?
-(Excited; happy to be chosen; curious about how it would happen; scared.)
+- How do you think Mary might have felt after hearing the angel’s message?

 Place the Bible under a different chair.
 Continue playing music as kids walk around the inside of the circle.
-Push “pause,” identify the designated reader, and have that student read Luke 1:34-38 aloud.
+Push “pause,” identify the willing reader, and have that person read Luke 1:34-38 aloud.

-• Do you think you would have agreed to do what the angel said as Mary did?
+- Do you think you would have agreed to do what the angel said as Mary did?
 Explain.
-(Yes, I’d do what God wanted me to do; no, I might have said, “Let me think this over first.”)

-• Why do you think God chose Mary to be Jesus’ mother?
-(Because she followed God; because she was nice; God knew she’d make a good mother.)
+- Why do you think God chose Mary to be Jesus’ mother?

-• Why do you think God chose Joseph to act as Jesus’ father?
-(Because he was a kind man; because God trusted him.)
+- Why do you think God chose Joseph to act as Jesus’ father?

 Debriefing Musical Verses

-Say: God could have chosen someone famous, someone important, or someone wealthy to bring his Son into the world.
+Say: God could have chosen someone famous, someone with a super important job, or someone wealthy to bring his Son into the world.
 But he didn’t.
 Instead, God chose an unknown young woman who was willing to be his servant.
-God knew Mary would be a wonderful mother for Jesus and that Joseph would be a good earthly father.
-God didn’t care how famous or important Mary and Joseph were because God uses ordinary people.
+God knew ordinary Mary would be a wonderful mother for Jesus and that ordinary Joseph would be a good father for Jesus on earth.

-Not only did God choose ordinary people to be Jesus’ parents on earth, but God also chooses ordinary people to be Jesus’ spiritual brothers and sisters.
+God also welcomes ordinary people to be Jesus’ good friends.
 That’s right—Jesus was born on earth so that any ordinary person could become a child of God and have a relationship with him.
 Jesus loves ordinary me and ordinary you!

 God Could Use Us!